SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

    /> value is \(value)
    </ value is 12

+..
+To get \.foo to compile, you have to pass an explicit type, so the subscript works, which defeats the whole point:

+   // OK
+   let key: WritableKeyPath<SomeStructure, Int> = \.someProperty
+   let implied = s[keyPath: key]

+   // OK
+   s[keyPath: \.someProperty as WritableKeyPath<SomeStructure, Int>]

+   // NOPE
+   s[keyPath: \.someProperty] as Int

+    The *type name* can be omitted
+    in contexts where type inference
+    can determine the implied type.
+    For example:

+    .. testcode:: keypath-expression

+       -> let implied = s[keyPath: \.someProperty]
+       << // implied : Int = 12
+       /> implied is \(implied)
+       </ implied is 12

+..
+FIXME This is similar to an implicit member expression -- likely worth calling out, assuming I can confirm that it's the same kind of type-inference context that lets both of them be used.

 The *property names* can contain multiple property names, separated by periods, which lets you access a property of the given property's value.
 For example: